-Whether you’re a Fortune 500 corporation, or you just walked out of the chamber of commerce with your first DBA, everyone knows that product companies will have to market the new production introduction journey when bringing your product to market.
+Whether you’re a Fortune 500 corporation or you just walked out of the chamber of commerce with your first DBA, everyone knows that product companies will have to market the new product introduction journey when bringing your product to market.
 Sure, here at PEKO we manufactured machinery and equipment for a living, but these lessons can apply across all NPI industries.
-Based on our decades of experience, here’s our top 10 list of do’s and don’ts to help lay a successful foundation for your NPI journey:
+Based on our decades of experience, here’s our top 10 list of do’s and don’ts to help lay a successful foundation for your NPI journey.

 Do: Build a Strong Team